BardOfCodes/geolipi/README.md

 export PYTHONPATH=$PYTHONPATH:/path/to/geolipi
 ```

 ## Examples

-Here is a basic example of using the langauge to create an SVG image.
+Here is a basic example of using the language to create an SVG image.

 ```python